How hooks work

 - Step 2: The second step is to mount an effect (wait! what ? 😳)

-Yes, you've read that right, useImperativeHandle
+Yes, you've read that right, useImperativeHandle will insert a special layout

-function is the imperativeHandleEffect
+effect whose create function is the imperativeHandleEffect function

-During the commit phase, React will attach refs at the Layout
+During the commit phase, React will attach refs at the Layout phase.
+That's

 why the whole work is used as a layout effect.